Saturday, August 13, 2011

 Sitting between the original Ultraman and Godzilla at -- where else? -- Toho Studios.

-Inside Toho's Studio 8 where all the great drama scenes were filmed.
+Inside Toho's Stage 8 where all the great drama scenes were filmed.
 Standing with Godzilla vs. the Smog Monster director Yoshimitsu Banno and Haruo Nakajima.

 Meeting Derrick Holmes (Godzilla vs. Biollante, Lady Battle Cop).
 We walked around Roppongi, and man, what a night it was!